 For until the law sin was in the world, but sin is not imputed when there is no law.Romans 5:13

-Here we find that if there is no law, then sin is no longer added to our account.
-Therefore when we become a believer, because we are dead to sin
+Here we find that sin is no longer added to our account if there is no law.
+Therefore when we become a believer, we are dead to sin.

 but if you show partiality, you commit sin, and are convicted by the law as transgressors.James 2:9